VirtualPlantLab/VPLDocs/docs/src/index.md

 ## Introduction

+The Virtual Plant Laboratory (VPL) is a collection of Julia packages that aid in the construction, simulation and visualization of functional-structural plant models (FSPM).
+Users are meant to make use of the interface package (VirtualPlantLab.jl) which provides the API to the different packages in VPL.
+Additional packages complement the functionality of VPL forming the *VPLverse* (see below for details).

-The Virtual Plant Laboratory (VPL) is a Julia package that aids in the construction, simulation and visualization of functional-structural plant models (FSPM).
-VPL is not a standalone solution to all the computational problems relevant to FSPM, but rather it focuses on those algorithms that are specific to FSPM and for which there are no good solutions in the Julia package ecosystem.
+VPL is not a standalone solution to all the computational problems relevant to FSPM, but rather it focuses on those algorithms and data structures that are specific to FSPM and for which there are no good solutions in the Julia package ecosystem.
 Furthermore, VPL is 100% written in Julia and therefore VPL will work in any platform and with any code editor where Julia works.
 Finally, VPL does not offer